Axway/amplify-central/content/en/docs/integrate_with_central/cli_central/cli_product_foundry.md

 ##### Add documentation to your product

-You can associate documentation with your product.
-Documentation consists of a number of articles.
-Articles are created by adding resources of kind ```Resource``` to the API Server.
-Each ```Resource``` will contain markdown content which will be rendered with the product in the Marketplace.
+Documentation consists of a number of articles, and can be associated to your product.
+Articles are created by adding resources of kind `Resource` to the API Server.
+Each `Resource` contains markdown content that is rendered with the product in the Marketplace.

-We will create some three articles for our product:
+In this tutorial you'll create three articles for the product:

 * Overview
 * Authentication
 * Trouble shooting

-This will create a document resource within the product.
-You can upload documents then organize and reference them.
+Run the following commands to create a document resource within the product.
+Then upload the documents, organize, and reference them.

 ```bash
 export docTitle='Overview'